Adrienne Bailon-Houghton: Personal life

 On January 26, 2015, Bailon announced on The Real the reason why she had not released her debut solo album at that point.
 She stated that she was "scared to fail" and that she did not like the sound of her own voice because executives at Disney praised the fact that she sounded "so young".
 Bailon expressed that when she got her solo record deal at Def Jam, things didn't go the way she expected.

-Bailon is an Evangelical.
+Bailon is a Christian.
 When asked "Do you relate with I'm in Love with a Church Girl and not get involve[d] with the sins and craziness that Hollywood is all about?", she replied, "I think I've definitely tried.
 No one is left without a sin.
 Everyone sin [sic] in their own different ways.
 Never judge one person's sins to be greater and lesser than your own.
 One thing I'm so grateful for was my foundation in faith.
 It kept me away from a lot of things like drugs that I never had an interest.
 I always had my faith in God.
 My relationship with God helped me to get along not to get caught up in those things.